home-assistant/developers.home-assistant/docs/api/native-app-integration/sending-data.md

 ### Configuration

 We use the [secret-key cryptography](https://download.libsodium.org/doc/secret-key_cryptography) features of Sodium to encrypt and decrypt payloads.
 All payloads are JSON encoded in Base64.
 For Base64 type, use `sodium_base64_VARIANT_ORIGINAL` (that is, "original", no padding, not URL safe).
+If the payload does not contain a `data` key when unencrypted (such as with the [get_config](https://developers.home-assistant.io/docs/api/native-app-integration/sending-data#get-config) request), an empty JSON object (`{}`) must be encrypted instead.

 ### Signaling encryption support